Sandy Point State Park: History

 In 1948, the state purchased the site of a ferry landing that had served the Chesapeake Bay Ferry System on its run across the bay to Kent Island at what is now Matapeake State Park.
 The park opened in 1952 with racially segregated beaches and bathhouses which led to litigation in 1955.
 The U.S. Supreme Court ordered the park to become integrated in Mayor and City Council of Baltimore City v.
 Dawson, which ultimately extended the Fourteenth Amendment to state beaches and other recreational facilities.

 Activities and amenities

 The park offers swimming beaches, fishing, crabbing, hiking, wildlife viewing, nature center, picnicking, marina store, and boat rentals.
 The adjacent Corcoran Woods forest preserve includes 4 mi of hiking trails.
-The historic Sandy Point Farmhouse may be viewed from the main park road and is not open to the public.
+The historic Sandy Point Farmhouse may be viewed from the main park road and is only open to the public on special occasions.

 In January, the park hosts the annual Maryland State Police Polar Bear Plunge, where participants run into the Chesapeake Bay to raise money for Special Olympics.